miqmago/custom-library-ng-bug/readme.md

 If this is fixed, @stencil/angular-output-target should also import and generate components.ts from corrected namespace.

 2. The generated component.ts includes **all** components from @ionic/core, it does not filter the components really used.
-In example, the `custom-component` only uses `ion-content` but in generated `angular-workspace/projects/component-library/src/lib/stencil-generated/component.ts` I can find:
+In example, the `custom-component` only uses `ion-content` but in generated `angular-workspace/projects/component-library/src/lib/stencil-generated/component.ts` we can find:

 ```ts
 import { Components } from 'custom-component';